-partnerships: ordinarily, a transfer of appreciated property in exchange for an interest in a limited partnership will not result in any gain or loss being recognized by the transferor, the partnership or any of the other partners of the partnership.
-The tax basis of the transferor in his partnership interest, and of the partnership in the transferred property, is the basis the transferor had in the transferred property at the time of the transfer.
-Under certain circumstances, a partner's contribution of property may result in a net reduction in liability to that partner in excess of the partner's tax basis in the contributed property.
-In such a situation, the partner will recognize a gain to the extent of such excess.
-In addition, certain contributions can be treated as "disguised sales" of all or a portion of the contributed property by the partner to the partnership if the partner receives cash or other property (in addition to a partnership interest) in connection with the transfer.

-3. Texas Entity Taxes.
+- 1. Federal Income Taxation.
+Unless the partners elect otherwise, a domestic limited partnership should ordinarily be treated as a partnership for federal income tax purposes under the Check-the-Box Regulations so long as it has two or more partners.583 - 2.
+Contributions of Appreciated Property.
+With respect to contributions of appreciated property, the same rule applies to limited partnerships as applies to general partnerships: ordinarily, a transfer of appreciated property in exchange for an interest in a limited partnership will not result in any gain or loss being recognized by the transferor, the partnership or any of the other partners of the partnership.584 The tax basis of the transferor in his partnership interest, and of the partnership in the transferred property, is the basis the transferor had in the transferred property at the time of the transfer.585 Under certain circumstances, a partner's contribution of property may result in a net reduction in liability586 to that partner in excess of the partner's tax basis in the contributed property.
+In such a situation, the partner will recognize a gain to the extent of such excess.587 In addition, certain contributions can be treated as "disguised sales" of all or a portion of the contributed property by the partner to the partnership if the partner receives cash or other property (in addition to a partnership interest) in connection with the transfer. - 3.
+Texas Entity Taxes.
 A limited partnership was not subject to the Texas franchise tax before January 1, 2007.
+588

 Effective for tax years beginning on or after January 1, 2007, the Margin Tax replaces the Texas franchise tax and is imposed on limited partnerships.
+589